akarnokd/ReactiveStreamsCS/README.md

 The API consists of the following components that are required to be provided by Reactive Stream implementations:

-1. Publisher
+1. IPublisher
-2. Subscriber
+2. ISubscriber
 3. Subscription
 4. Processor

-A *Publisher* is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).
+A *IPublisher* is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its ISubscriber(s).

-In response to a call to `Publisher.subscribe(Subscriber)` the possible invocation sequences for methods on the `Subscriber` are given by the following protocol:
+In response to a call to `IPublisher.subscribe(ISubscriber)` the possible invocation sequences for methods on the `ISubscriber` are given by the following protocol:

 ```
 onSubscribe onNext* (onError | onComplete)?
 ```

-This means that `onSubscribe` is always signalled, followed by a possibly unbounded number of `onNext` signals (as requested by `Subscriber`) followed by an `onError` signal if there is a failure, or an `onComplete` signal when no more elements are available—all as long as the `Subscription` is not cancelled.
+This means that `onSubscribe` is always signalled, followed by a possibly unbounded number of `onNext` signals (as requested by `ISubscriber`) followed by an `onError` signal if there is a failure, or an `onComplete` signal when no more elements are available—all as long as the `Subscription` is not cancelled.

 #### NOTES